 One of the more regular types of updates will be changes to the overlays.
-These should be considered for update on an annual basis, or any time relevant plans are created or updated.
-For example, the Transit Priority Network should be updated if the transit route network is significantly changed and the All Ages and Abilities Bike Network should be updated when the City's bike plan is updated.
+These will be considered for update on an annual basis, or any time relevant plans are created or updated.
+For example, the Transportation Commission will need to update the Transit Priority Network if the transit route network is significantly changed and the All Ages and Abilities Bike Network should be updated when the City's bike plan is updated.
 The Board of Public Works will have the ability to approve updates to the Tree Canopy and Green Infrastructure Priority Area overlays.
-The City is evaluating the Equity Priority Area overlay so it will likely require an update soon.
 For each of these, the primary way an update will occur will be for the City to publish a new map of the overlay either within this document or on the City's Complete Green Streets webpage.

-Sub-Area Plans
+Area Plans

-Sub-Area Plans will recommend street types based on the Complete Green Streets Guide.
-Sub-area plans and plats that recommend street facilities and right of way widths that vary from the Complete Green Streets Guide will only be included if approved by the Transportation Planning and Policy Board.
+Area Plans will recommend street types based on the Complete Green Streets Guide.
+Area plans and plats that recommend street facilities and right of way widths that vary from the Complete Green Streets Guide will only be included if approved by the Transportation Commission.
 This structure helps ensure that broad community values are not overridden by site specific concerns, yet provides flexibility.